mirunapopescu99/DSCI-Churn-Prediction/README.md

 - Ensure dataset file is correctly named and located.
 - If you encounter issues with missing packages, ensure your environment is correctly set up and dependencies installed via `pip install -r requirements.txt`.

+## LLM Disclaimer
+The use of LLMs (Large Language Models) under the category of Chat GPT was used in this code in order to debug issues as well as rephrasing passages of text to implement a stronger structure and run without errors.